OSF partnering with state of Illinois in COVID-19 fight

 When assigned to the PHWP, a client will receive health monitoring tools, depending on what already is available in the home, and will typically stay in the program for 14 days.
 A PHW will be connecting with at least 27 clients per month.

 The PHWP is one of many innovative programs created by OSF HealthCare to manage COVID-19 patients.
-The health care Ministry has also integrated an AI symptom checker into its website’s digital assistant, a chatbot named Clare.
-A 24/7 nurse triage line at 833-OSF KNOW (833-673-5669) fields calls from across Illinois about the virus, and a free text messaging tool called OSF COVID Companion pushes guidance about COVID-19.
+The health care Ministry has also integrated an AI symptom checker into its website’s digital assistant, a chatbot named Clare, and a free text messaging tool called OSF COVID Companion pushes guidance about COVID-19.
 As of April 2, a video visit option is available as well.
 On the first day of operation, there were 19 video visits from a broad geographical area in Illinois and included both pediatric and adult patients.

 “We are grateful the state of Illinois saw promise in the multi-pronged, digital response, we developed to manage COVID-19,” said Michelle Conger, Chief Strategy Officer and Chief Executive Officer of Saint Gabriel for OSF HealthCare.
 “With an expected increase in the number of coronavirus cases in the coming weeks, we believe the Pandemic Health Worker Program will help alleviate pressure from hospitals, and protect health care workers, and patients, from further spread of the virus.”